-Yes, indeed, any abstract interpretation [72, 62] reflects a transcendental deduction: firstly, these examples show that there are many transcendental deductions; secondly, they show that there is no single-most preferred transcendental deduction.
+Yes, indeed, any abstract interpretation [75, 74] reflects a transcendental deduction: firstly, these examples show that there are many transcendental deductions; secondly, they show that there is no single-most preferred transcendental deduction.

-A transcendental deduction, crudely speaking, is just any abstraction that can be "linked" to another, not by logical necessity, but by logical (and philosophical) possibility !
+A transcendental deduction, crudely speaking, is just any abstraction that can be "linked" to another, not by logical necessity, but by logical (and philosophical) possibility!

-Definition 4 .
-Transcendentality: By transcendentality we shall here mean the philosophical notion: "the state or condition of being transcendental"
+Definition 4 Transcendentality: By transcendentality we shall here mean the philosophical notion: "the state or condition of being transcendental".

-Example 2.
-Transcendentality: We can speak of a bus in at least three senses:
+Example 2 Transcendentality: We can speak of an automobile in at least three senses:

-(i) The bus as it is being "maintained, serviced, refueled";
+(i) The automoblie as it is being "maintained, serviced, refueled";

-- (ii) the bus as it "speeds" down its route; and - (iii) the bus as it "appears" (listed) in a bus time table.
+- (ii) the automoblie as it "speeds" down its route; and - (iii) the automoblie as it "appears" in a advertisement.